hay/dataknead/README.md

 An intuitive Python 3 library for processing and converting text-based data formats like JSON and CSV.

-Have you ever grudged about writing code like this?
+Have you ever sighed when writing code like this?

 ```python
 import csv